DevOpsBootcamp/devopsdaycamp-pelican/content/pages/about.rst

 :slug: about
 :order: 1

-DevOps DayCamp is the starting point to learn the skills necessary to be software developers and systems engineers.
+The OSL is kicking off DevOps BootCamp this year with the brand new DevOps DayCamp!
+DevOps DayCamp is a dual-track day with one track to help inexperienced attendees get started with DevOps, as well as a second track comprised of a hands-on hackathon with educational sessions throughout the day for the more advanced DevOps crowd.
+Sessions will be given by industry professionals and will include Ansible, Travis CI and Docker.